dotherightthing/gsheet-search/README.md

 This script is deployed as a 'standalone' project to ensure that integration and testing yields predictable results across both the original and any cloned/test spreadsheets.

+## Architecture

+This project us based on the `krm` project:

+* that project is not used as a library except for unit testing
+* a global variable is directly assigned to the app config
+* other global variables are directly assigned to class instances
+* all of these globals can be referenced anywhere

+This project differs in the following ways:

+* the project can be used as a library
+* presumably the library loads, and then the host project runs its code
+* so the host project can't set globals for use by the library
+* and it would be intimidating and error prone to expect non-devs to do the instantiation inside the host project
+* so the app config is passed into the app and this is the only way the app can see it
+* so therefore the class instances would also need to be passed in
+* or global settings managed in a different way, e.g. script/document properties
+* currently this is resolved by instantiating required classes inside constructors
+* configuring them with the config object passed to the constructor

 ## Developing the app

 ### Prerequisites